agrrh/ansible-role-consul/README.md

 # Info

-Role to run Consul in container.
-As single instance or in cluster mode.
+Role to run Consul in container, as single instance or in cluster mode.

 # Requirements